V4Fire/Client/src/form/b-button/README.md

 The component supports a bunch of slots to provide:

-1. `default` to provide base content.
+1. `default` to provide the base content.

 ```
 < b-button